-Barefoot hiking is a great activity everyone can enjoy.
+Since we’re the Bare Soles Explorer’s, we will start off with a shoe-free adventure.
+Barefoot hiking is a fun activity everyone can enjoy.
 Contrary to popular belief, your feet will quickly adjust as you hike.
 Because feet are flexible, clingier, and more tactile than shoes, bare feet often provide better stability, increased environmental awareness, heightened proprioception (awareness of the position and movement of the body), and better balance when on the trail.
 Additionally, it offers a sensory experience that you (and your children) will enjoy.
 “The sensations from every part of the earth’s surface—leaves, rocks, soil—will leave you with a more full and dynamic hiking experience”.

-Tips.
 For your first few shoeless hikes: choose a short trail, preferably one you’ve hiked before, which has a softer surface such as dirt or sand.
-Walk slow, watch your step, and enjoy nature.
-Before long, your feet will strengthen, and your balance align allowing to hike further on more rocky terrain.
+Walk slowly, watch your step, and enjoy nature.
+Before long, your feet will strengthen, and your balance align allowing you to hike further on more rocky terrain.

 If your community has a botanical garden, you may find it a great place to unwind.
 Many not only showcase a variety of flowers, plants, and scrubs, but also unique sculptures, art, and cultures.
-Trails and paths often range in a variety of materials from sand, gravel, paved, wood chip, and even recycled rubber.
-If allowed, you can enjoy a picnic or spread out on a towel and enjoy a good book.
+Shed your shoes and let your feet have a sensory experience on the variety of trail surface – sand, gravel, wood chips, even recycled rubber.
+Carry a blanket and settle into a quiet space to bathe in nature or dig into a good book.

 - Animal parks, Wildlife Parks or Zoos